Foreign-owned LLC

 Form 5472 is the IRS's information return for "reportable transactions between a 25%-foreign-owned US corporation (or LLC treated as one) and its foreign related parties."
 For non-US founders forming a single-member US LLC: you have to file every year, even if the LLC had zero income, owes zero tax, and did nothing all year.

-The reason this article exists: the late-filing penalty is $25,000 per year per form, and most foreign LLC owners don't find out about Form 5472 until they get the penalty letter.
-Filing on time is much cheaper than not knowing.
+The late-filing penalty is $25,000 per year per form, and most foreign LLC owners only find out when the IRS letter arrives.
+Filing on time is dramatically cheaper than not knowing the form existed.

 Who has to file